scqubits/scqubits/docs/source/installation.rst

 .. _install-verify:

 Verifying the Installation
 ==========================

-scqubits includes a set of nose tests that can be executed to verify that installation was successful.
+scqubits includes a set of tests that can be executed to verify that installation was successful:

 .. code-block:: python

    import scqubits.testing as sctest sctest.run()

+This requires the pytest package.